What is Rheumatoid Arthritis

 Despite significant advances in Rheumatoid Arthritis treatment over the past decades, there is no cure for it.
 The main aims of Rheumatoid Arthritis treatment are:

-- Decrease the disease activity as much as possible so as to prevent joint damage as much as possible.
+- Decrease the disease activity as much as possible to prevent joint damage as much as possible.

 - Reduce pain and stiffness in affected joints as much as possible.